 What to do if you are concerned about scarring

-Overall, we do not anticipate any problem scarring in our liposuction patients.
-If you are concerned about scarring, please make sure you raise the issue with Dr Rich or your very experienced nurse practitioner so we can make sure to address your concerns.
+Overall, scarring generally in our liposuction patients can be kept to a minimum.
+If you are concerned about scarring, please raise the issue with Dr Rich or your nurse practitioner so we can address your concerns and advise you on the extent of possible scarring, especially if you are keloid prone.

-The tumescent liposuction technique is the gold standard in liposuction techniques.
-It is a very safe procedure that, when performed by a highly experienced cosmetic doctor like Dr Rich, comes with a very low risk profile.
+The tumescent liposuction technique is the Australian standard in liposuction techniques.
 Every precaution is taken to ensure the best outcomes.

 We want you to love your liposuction results, so you will walk out of the clinic equipped for your at-home care, prepped with everything you’ll need to reduce the appearance of your tiny scars from the outset and enjoy your recovery.